Equality Statement - The Public Sector Equality Duty

 To read our equality policy, please click here and open the document titled 'Equality Policy and Objectives'.

 Our School Context:

 Burlington Junior School is a large, four-form entry junior school in New Malden, Kingston Upon Thames.
-It serves a diverse community with the majority of our pupils being from ethnic minority backgrounds (70%).
-This figure is higher than the national average (34.5%).
-42% of our pupils speak English as an additional language; again, this figure is higher than the national average (19.5%).
+It serves a diverse community with the majority of our pupils being from ethnic minority backgrounds (72%).
+This figure is higher than the national average (35.7%).
+47% of our pupils are multilingual learners and speak English as an additional language; again, this figure is higher than the national average (20.7%).

-The percentage of pupils at Burlington Junior School in receipt of the pupil premium grant is 21%.
-This is broadly in line with the national average (22.5%) and is higher than the average for Kingston Upon Thames (14.8%).
+The percentage of pupils at Burlington Junior School in receipt of the pupil premium grant is 13%.
+This is lower than the national average (24.1%) and is broadly in line with the average for Kingston Upon Thames (14.8%).
 We have strong links with our local infant school and with the local secondary schools to ensure that transition is smooth for our most vulnerable pupils.
 Our Pupil Premium Strategy contains information about how we aim to advance equality of opportunity for these pupils throughout their school life.

 The Equality Act (2010)